Stabilizer information inequalities from phase space distributions: Abstract

 \section{Abstract}

 The Shannon entropy of a collection of random variables is subject to a number of constraints, the best-known examples being monotonicity and strong subadditivity.
 It remains an open question to decide which of these ``laws of information theory'' are also respected by the von Neumann entropy of many-body quantum states.
-In this note, we consider a toy version of this difficult problem by analyzing the von Neumann entropy of stabilizer states.
+In this article, we consider a toy version of this difficult problem by analyzing the von Neumann entropy of stabilizer states.
 We find that the von Neumann entropy of stabilizer states satisfies all \emph{balanced} information inequalities that hold in the classical case.
-Our argument relies on the fact that any stabilizer state has a classical model, provided by the discrete Wigner function: The phase-space entropy of the Wigner function corresponds directly to the von Neumann entropy of the state, which allows us to reduce to the classical case.
+Our argument is built on the fact that stabilizer states have a classical model, provided by the discrete Wigner function: The phase-space entropy of the Wigner function corresponds directly to the von Neumann entropy of the state, which allows us to reduce to the classical case.
 Our result has a natural counterpart for multi-mode Gaussian states, which sheds some light on the general properties of the construction.

-{\bf Remark:} After the research presented in this note had been concluded, Linden, Ruskai, and Winter published a preprint which also presents an analysis of the entropy cone generated by stabilizer states \cite{linden_quantum_2013}.
-While our main result is implied by \cite{linden_quantum_2013}, we believe that our approach of providing a classical model via phase space distributions is of independent interest.
+We also discuss the relation of our results to recent work by Linden, Ruskai, and Winter \cite{linden_quantum_2013}.